-Residues and emissions from the construction phase of the development will be related to construction waste and emissions from construction plant.
-No out of the ordinary residues, or emissions, are likely during the construction phase of the development and an environmental, demolition, construction and waste management plan will mitigate likely impacts of the works.
+Residues and emissions from the demolition and construction phase of the development will be related to demolition and construction waste and emissions from construction plant.
+No out of the ordinary residues, or emissions, are likely during the demolition and construction phase of the development and an environmental, demolition, construction and waste management plan will propose measures to mitigate any potential impacts of the works.